TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

        `java -jar [JARFILE]`

-4. Copy the built jar from the target folder, the 'models' folder and the 'keys' folder to the server device (here it really could be Windows and should'n affect anything)
+4. Copy the built jar from the target folder, the 'model' folder and the 'keys' folder to the server device (here it really could be Windows and should'n affect anything)

 5. Generate the Keystore and Truststore for Client and Server on the Server.
    To do that, go into the 'keys' folder and execute the bash file.
 Next you will be asked some questions, because of the certificate and a password for the key (you should remember it, because you need it when running)